What are lab-grown diamonds and how are they made?

 They are considered kinder to the environment as less energy is used to create them vs mined diamonds.
 While 99% of natural diamonds are conflict-free, if you buy a lab-grown diamond, you can rest assured that this is always the case.

 American Swiss is committed to continually striving to expand our offering of socially conscious products while perfecting good business practices.
-Lab-grown diamond are perfectly in line with our principles.
+Lab-grown diamond are perfectly in line with its principles.

 Excellent quality